Financial Help for Disabled Persons

 Medicaid and Medicaid Waivers for Children with Disabilities

 Adult children with disabilities who are under the care of a parent or guardian may also qualify for Medicare, the program that provides health care for those over 65.
-An adult child with a disability who is younger than the qualifying age and being cared for by a parent or guardian qualifies if they have kidney disease that requires a transplant or maintenance dialysis or amyotrophic lateral sclerosis (ALS).
+An adult child with a disability who is younger than the qualifying age and being cared for by a parent or guardian qualifies if they have kidney disease that requires a transplant or maintenance dialysis, or amyotrophic lateral sclerosis (ALS).

 Tax Deductions for Children with Disabilities

-Tax credits include:
+Tax credits are: